 The Ministry of Environment (Peraturan Menteri Negara Lingkungan Hidup) regulates the types of business activities that require an environmental permit.
 The approval process for an environmental permit will go through four stages:

 Cekindo is the leading business consulting firm in Indonesia that serves clients from all over the world.
-Contact us for more information on environmental permits in Indonesia, and we will get back to you with a free quotation.
+Contact us for more information on environmental permits in Indonesia through the form below, and we will get back to you with a free quotation.